AnissHal/moodle_uhbc/README.md

 ## Introduction
 Not official api to access UHBC (Université de Hassiba benbouali) courses and list all faculties using webscraping since there's no official api
 ## Pre-requists
-This library requires `BeautifulSoup` library to work Python version `3.x`
+This library requires `BeautifulSoup` library to work and Python version `3.x`
 ## How it works
 ### Usage
 ```py